 Centro Interpretativo do Crasto de Palheiros

-Opened in May 2009, the interpretive center do Crasto de Palheiros is inserted into castro's own rocky outcrop and is intended to give refuge to visitors as well as the information necessary for the guided tour of the archaeological season.
+Opened in 2009, the Crasto de Palheiros Interpretive Center is located in the rocky outcrop of the castro itself and is intended to provide shelter for visitors as well as the information necessary for a guided tour of the archaeological …

 Where to eat in Murça